Translate this page :

 Paul was a service user and helped run groups.
 Then transitioned to Volunteer Peer Supporter.
 Staff at NIHCSS, and the Manager, encouraged Paul to apply for the Recovery Worker Role, which he successfully did.
 He started working 3 days a week.
 Then went onto 4 days a week from April 2021.
 Then full time from June 2021 – other staff reduced days and he took up these days, after being asked if he would like to.
 He did find it hard going full time at first, but then got used to this.
 His role involves working shifts.

-The people that Paul worked with that inspired him
+The people that Paul worked with that inspired him.

 Paul said he spent a long time as a service user, therefore, could see good and not so good support in practice, or receiving it himself.
 When he received support from the NIHCSS service, things changed.
 Therefore, this helped Paul realise getting the right support was crucial.
 Paul explained Jit Patel, Support Worker at the service had how much he helped him.
 Paul also recognised the value that getting more involved himself in helping at informal service user groups had help and inspired him.